What’s Vegetarian at Roy Rogers? (Updated for 2026)

 Special Dietary Requirements and Allergies

 Roy Rogers publishes nutrition and allergen information on each individual menu-item page at royrogersrestaurants.com, and most stores keep a printed nutrition guide near the counter.
-The most common allergens to watch for at this chain are:
+Watch for these common allergens at this chain.

 • Wheat / gluten: Bread, biscuit, breaded chicken, and most gravies.